realdecimalist/minswap-tokens/README.md

 For tokens providing with `treasuryNft`, the `circulating` is the quantity of the asset in the latest address containing it.

 ## Requirements

-For tokens to be verified, ensure your token has a pool with at least **1000 ADA TVL** and follow the structures stated in the instructions below.
+As token verification prerequisites, ensure your token has a pool with at least **1000 ADA TVL**  and follow the structure stated in the instructions below.

+For tokens to be verified:
+1. Create a transaction transfer **100 ADA** to Minswap wallet receiving token verification fee below.
+2. Metadata includes: **the last 4 numbers of asset's policyId and asset's ticker**.
+3. Attach the transaction hash to a comment in the yaml file pull request (instructions below).

+Minswap wallet receiving token verification fee: `addr1q85g6fkwzr2cf984qdmntqthl3yxnw4pst4mpgeyygdlnehqlcgwvr6c9vmajz96vnmmset3earqt5wl0keg0kw60eysdgwnej`

 Any token that has been verified does not meet the requirements in the future would still be unverified.

 ## How to add my token